macpli/web-app-for-production-resource-database/README.md

 ### 3. Report Generation

-Generate summary reports for your designed production systems in PDF or TXT format.
+Generate summary reports for your designed production systems in PDF format.
 These reports provide valuable insights into the structure, layout, and key components of the system, aiding in documentation and analysis.

 ## Getting Started

+In current state, the application is only able tu run locally and requires You to set it up by yourself.
 To get started with the Production System Designer, follow these steps:

 1. **Clone the Repository:**